deislabs/deislabs.io/content/posts/a-heaping-helping-of-stacks.md

 We recently [landed support](https://github.com/deislabs/krustlet/pull/321) for Windows in [Krustlet](https://github.com/deislabs/krustlet).
 Although the final PR was relatively small, there was a lot of learning behind it.
-We ended up learning a whole bunch about stack vs heap allocation in Rust and figured it would be good to share with the world.
-But as with most learning opportunities, this one starts with a story.
+While adding this support we came across an oddity that forced us to learn a whole bunch about stack vs heap allocation in Rust and figured it would be good to share with the world.
+As with most learning opportunities, this one starts with a story.

 ## A stack overflow